+2 Repealed by the Mining Act 1978.

+3 Formerly referred to the Petroleum Act 1967, the short title of which was changed to the Petroleum and Geothermal Energy Resources Act 1967 by the Petroleum Amendment Act 2007 s.
+5. The reference was changed under the Reprints Act 1984 s.
+7(3)(gb).

-2 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
+4 On the date as at which this reprint was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
 4 Div.
 2 had not come into operation.
 It reads as follows:

 Division 2 — Biosecurity and Agriculture Management Act 2007 amended